8 Ways to Prevent Data Loss from Hardware Failure

 • Customer relationship management (CRM) data

-3) Replicate Data on the Cloud
+3) Replicate Data to the Cloud

+In some instances of hardware failure, you may find that your local backups are unreliable too.
+What now?
 The solution is not to rely solely on one type of backup.

 Today’s best BC/DR systems use an approach called hybrid cloud backup, which backs up data on site and in the cloud.
-If your hardware experiences a catastrophic failure, you can turn to plan B. You’ve still got a backup in the cloud, allowing you to access all your files in seconds.
+If your local hardware experiences a catastrophic failure, you can turn to plan B. You’ve still got a backup in the cloud, allowing you to access all your files in seconds.

 4) Virtualize